isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-Th "all declarations on top" rule is a legacy of old programming languages that didn't allow initialization of variables and constants after a statement.
+The "all declarations on top" rule is a legacy of old programming languages that didn't allow initialization of variables and constants after a statement.
 This leads to longer programs and more errors caused by uninitialized and wrongly initialized variables.

 ##### Example, bad